 Exploring & modeling data

-This demo includes two notebooks to demonstrate what Objectiv can do:
+This demo includes example notebooks to demonstrate what Objectiv can do:

-To explore the notebooks, open the following URL in your browser:
+To explore the example notebooks, open the following URL in your browser:

 For detailed modeling instructions, check out our modeling docs.